jess-che/notes-cs316/SQL.md

 SELECT A1, A2, ...
 An
 FROM R1, R2, ...
 Rm
 WHERE condition

+-- to evalute
+-- For each t1 in R1: ...
+--   For each tm in Rm:
+--     If condition is true over t1, .. tm:
+--       Output A1, ...
+An as a row (and do any computations for these if necessary)
 ```
 #### Fun Stuff About Select
 * `SELECT *` means select all columns